About – Dukeminier Awards Journal

-For others who self-identified as gay, lesbian, bisexual, etc., Jesse’s behavior could help to ease the way to their own public acknowledgement of their sexual orientation.
+For others who self-identified as gay, lesbian, bisexual, etc., Jesse’s behavior could help to ease the way to their own public acknowledgment of their sexual orientation.
 Imagine that the year is 1973 and that you are one of Jesse’s students, a gay man or lesbian who has remained largely closeted.
 You may think, “If this highly admired man is Out, why should I not be?”
 And for those acquaintances who self-identified as straight, Jesse’s presence in their lives helped them to redefine the meanings they attached to sexual orientation.
 Such a person might think, “If Jesse is gay, then the negative things I have heard about a gay orientation have to be false.”
 Jesse was not vain, but he was aware of his high standing among his students, his colleagues, and his friends.
 So, without ever getting on a soapbox, he was—knowingly—a walking advertisement for the proposition that equal treatment for every person, of any self-identified sexual orientation, is the proper social norm, the entitlement of all persons.
-The difference in public attitudes on this subject from 1973 to present day is remarkable and has made itself felt in legislation and in Supreme Court decisions.
+The difference in public attitudes on this subject from 1973 to the present day is remarkable and has made itself felt in legislation and in Supreme Court decisions.
 In a quiet-but-public way that was very much his own, Jesse Dukeminier was one local leader in that change.

 When the generous donation that was to become the Williams Institute was offered to our school, Jesse Dukeminier was one of a group of faculty who participated in the Institute’s design.
 He continued in active support of the Institute until his death.
 The UCLA Law School community is honored to dedicate this journal to his memory.